📚StudySolv

 2567

-Step 2: Plot the points and draw the lines.
+Step 2: Plot the points and draw each line.

-• All three lines have the same slope (3), so they are parallel to each other.
+• All three lines have the same slope (a = 3), so they are parallel to each other.

-• The value of 'b' is the y-intercept — it tells us where the line crosses the y-axis.
+• The value of 'b' is the y-intercept — the point where the line crosses the y-axis.

 Q 1(v)